Lillo Brancato: Bronx apartment robbery

 Six months later, on December 10, 2005, Brancato was arrested by the New York City Police Department (NYPD) in the Bronx for the murder of 28-year-old police officer Daniel Enchautegui, who was at home and off-duty at the time of his death.
 Enchautegui had served with the NYPD for three years and was assigned to the 40th Precinct in the Bronx.
 Enchautegui confronted Brancato (then 29) and his accomplice, Steven Armento (48), outside a vacant house located at 3119 Arnow Place, next to his own, after hearing glass break.
 While Enchautegui waited for backup, a gunfight erupted and Enchautegui was shot.
 He was later taken to Jacobi Medical Center, where he died.

-Armento (who was the father of Brancato's girlfriend Stefanie) was found to have fired the fatal shot that killed Enchautegui, and subsequently convicted of first-degree murder on October 30, 2008, receiving a sentence of life in prison without parole.
+Armento (who was the father of Brancato's girlfriend Stefanie) was found to have fired the fatal shot that killed Enchautegui and subsequently convicted of first-degree murder on October 30, 2008, receiving a sentence of life in prison without parole (Armento died on January 2, 2024, at the Mohawk Correctional Facility in upstate New York).

 Brancato was charged with second-degree murder, and his trial began on November 17, 2008.
-On December 22, 2008, a jury found him not guilty of murder, but found him guilty of first-degree attempted burglary.
+On December 22, 2008, a jury found him not guilty of murder but found him guilty of first-degree attempted burglary.
 On January 9, 2009, a judge sentenced him to 10 years in prison.

-Brancato was incarcerated on Rikers island and as state inmate #09A0227 in the Oneida Correctional Facility in Rome, New York, and was subsequently transferred to the Hudson Correctional Facility.
+Brancato was incarcerated on Rikers Island and as state inmate #09A0227 in the Oneida Correctional Facility in Rome, New York, and was subsequently transferred to the Hudson Correctional Facility.
 While in prison, Brancato continued his drug use, suffering a heroin overdose on at least one occasion.
 On December 31, 2013, he was released on parole.
-As of 2020, Brancato claimed to be thirteen years sober and has returned to acting.
+In 2018, Brancato said he was 11 years sober and had returned to acting.